schipp/awesome-seismology/README.md

 > A curated list of awesome tools and resources for seismologists.
 >
-> Is something missing from the list?
+> Is your favourite tool or resource missing?
 Feel free to open an issue or a pull request!

 - [Awesome Seismology](#awesome-seismology)
   - [Array seismology](#array-seismology)